Eta Virginis

 Eta Virginis (η Virginis, abbreviated Eta Vir, η Vir) is a triple star system in the zodiac constellation of Virgo.
-From parallax measurements taken during the Hipparcos mission it is about 246 ly from the Sun.
+From parallax measurements, it is about 246 ly from the Sun.
 It has a combined apparent visual magnitude of 3.89, bright enough to be seen with the naked eye in dark skies.

 The system consists of a binary pair designated Eta Virginis A together with a third companion, Eta Virginis B. A's two components are themselves designated Eta Virginis Aa (officially named Zaniah /'zeini@/, the traditional name of the system) and Ab.

 Nomenclature

 η Virginis (Latinised to Eta Virginis) is the system's Bayer designation.
-The designations of the two constituents as Eta Virginis A and those of A'scomponents - Eta Virginis Aa and Ab - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
+The designations of the two constituents as Eta Virginis A and those of A's components - Eta Virginis Aa and Ab - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 It bore the traditional name Zaniah /z@'naɪ.ə/, derived from the Arabic زاوية zāwiyah "corner", the same source as Zavijava (Beta Virginis).
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Zaniah for the component Eta Virginis Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, this star was designated Thanih al Aoua, which was translated into Latin as Secunda Latratoris, meaning "the second barker".
 This star, along with Beta Virginis (Zavijava), Gamma Virginis (Porrima), Delta Virginis (Minelauva) and Epsilon Virginis (Vindemiatrix), were Al ʽAwwāʼ, "the Barker".